xquery/rxq/README.md

 # RXQ in action

+All the following code examples are included in the example application.

 The following xquery module illustrates how to annotate your modules functions using RESTXQ, which in turn will map them to a URL so they can be invoked via an HTTP Request.

 ```
 xquery version "1.0-ml";